 - Turn off the heat under the pan (if it’s safe to do so) and allow it to cool completely

-- Never throw water on a chip pan fire
+- Avoid throwing water on a chip pan fire

-- Don’t move the pan it will be very hot
+- The pan shouldn’t be moved, it will be very hot

 - Don’t take any risks – get out, stay out and call 999